You know, folks, maybe this Miss USA business is so whatever it is to me, because in the 70s, in the 70s when I lived in Pittsburgh,

 It was all kinds of trouble in the room.

-So, tearful, troubled, and uh and entering rehab.
+So tearful, troubled, and entering rehab.

-The drive-by media is seething because they weren't told in November.
+The Drive-By media is seething because they weren't told in November.

 The White House today defended Laura Bush's decision not to disclose that she had a skin cancer tumor removed from her right shin in early November.